tailwind/engineering-blog-posts/3/part-1.md

 }
 ```

-In otherwords, one top-level object that contains all the various pieces of initial `state`.
+One top-level object that contains all the various pieces of initial `state`.
 I simplified the example above, but in our actual codebase there are +40 top level state keys, most of which contain several levels of subkeys.
 The upshot is that our `state` initializer file is >1,000 lines of code!

-Constrast this with the common Redux `state` initialization pattern:
+Contrast this with the common Redux `state` initialization pattern:
 ```js
 const initialProfilesState = {
     profileData: {